-Sex and Relationships Education

-Sex and Relationships Education is an ongoing process which starts with parents in the home and then continues in school as part of the Personal, Social and Health Education aspect of the curriculum.
+Sex and Relationships Education Sex and Relationships Education is an ongoing process which starts with parents in the home and then continues in school as part of the Personal, Social and Health Education aspect of the curriculum.
 At the primary level, particular care and sensitivity are needed to match teaching to the maturity of the pupils involved; this may not always be adequately indicated by chronological age.
 At this level, teaching should help pupils to cope with the physical and emotional challenges of growing up and give them an elementary understanding of human reproduction within the context of a stable family relationship.
-We try to answer pupils' questions with sensitivity and with consideration for any religious or cultural factors.
+We try to answer pupils' questions with sensitivity and with consideration for any religious or cultural factors, following guidance at a national and local authority level.